 The natural dose varies around the world by more than a factor of ten.
-This variation arises from differences in soil composition, type of materials used for building, food and water, to the altitude (the higher the altitude, the larger the irradiation from cosmic sources) etc. Nevertheless, the main contribution (over 50%) comes from inhalation of radioactive Radon gas products found in the air we breathe.
+This variation arises from differences in soil composition, type of materials used for building, food and water, to the altitude (the higher the altitude, the larger the irradiation from cosmic sources), etc. Nevertheless, the main contribution (over 50%) comes from the inhalation of radioactive Radon gas products found in the air we breathe.
 Another important contributor to the natural dose is from K-40 inside our bodies.
 In North America, the natural dose varies between 2 and 3 mSv (200 and 300 mrem) per year.

 4.10 Artificial dose

-The total dose received by an average person in North America is in fact bigger than the amount shown above.
+The total dose received by an average person in North America is, in fact, bigger than the amount shown above.
 This is due to artificially produced radiation and is referred to as the artificial dose.
 The main artificial dose in North America comes from X-ray machines used in medical diagnoses.